NIGMS Image Gallery

 Membrane Protein Technologies for Structural Biology.
 Methods, December 2011; Volume 55, Issue 4, Pages 271-420.

-Dr. Raymond Stevens and colleagues have published a “fusion partner toolchest” to aid in the stabilization and crystallization of G protein-coupled receptors.
+Dr. Raymond Stevens and colleagues have published a “fusion partner (link is external)toolchest (link is external)” to aid in the stabilization and crystallization of G protein-coupled receptors.
 This paper provides data on five selected fusion partners, including one (BRIL) that is a great improvement over the previously utilized T4 lysozyme fusion partner.

 Chun E, Thompson AA, Liu W, Roth CB, Griffith MT, Katritch V, Kunken J, Cherezov V, Hanson MA, Stevens RC.
 Structure, 2012 June 6; 20(6): 967-976.